Florence Festival Guide: Find The Best Festivals in Florence Each Month

 Republic Day

-On June 2nd, Italy celebrates their own Independence Day, which they call Republic Day.
+On June 2nd, Italy celebrates its own Independence Day, which they call Republic Day.

 Although many of the businesses will be closed, you will find parades, concerts, and festivals all over the country, including Florence.